harishsg99/OpenThreatDetection/README.md

 Security Engineer will be researching on various publicly known web security threats and collecting payloads to build a massive dataset for ML team

+# License
+OpenThreatDetection is fair-code distributed under the Sustainable Use License.

+Additional information about license can be found in the FAQ.